 - Prevention & Mitigation

 The strategy is managed and reviewed by the Joint Baseball & Softball Concussion Working Group on behalf of BaseballSoftballUK, the British Baseball Federation, and the British Softball Federation, and is supported by an independent concussion expert panel.
 This panel provides advice on concussion policy and monitors emerging research.

 Concussions occur in everyday life and not just in sport.
-Baseball & Softball are considered high-speed sports; With likely body impacts between players as well as a hard, thrown ball, there is a risk of accidental head impacts and therefore a potential risk of concussion.
+Baseball and softball are considered high-speed sports; with likely body impacts between players as well as a hard-hit or hard-thrown ball, there is a risk of accidental head impacts and therefore a potential risk of concussion.

 While there is limited data on baseball and softball concussions in the United Kingdom, the National Institute of Health in the United States has found that the concussion rate in collegiate softball is 0.29 per 1000 athletic exposures, while the rate for collegiate baseball is 0.09 per 1000 athletic exposures.
 An athletic exposure is defined as “one athlete participating in one practice or competition during which the athlete was exposed to the possibility of athletic injury.”
 The rate of concussions in women’s collegiate softball has increased over the course of the study, while the number of concussions per AE have decreased in baseball, with both sports featuring a lower rate of concussion than contact sports like football or rugby.
 Nevertheless, concussion is a present, persistent concern in all forms of baseball and softball.